13.9

 You can now run coverage-guided fuzz tests against your Python and JavaScript apps!
 These are two of the most popular languages and we’re excited to support them for use in coverage-guided fuzz testing.

 To run fuzz tests against apps written in these languages, use the same workflow you would for any other supported language.
 Create a fuzz testing job to run in your pipeline.
-When GitLab runs it, any fuzzing results automatically appear in the the Security Dashboard, and in the Security tab of the pipeline.
+When GitLab runs it, any fuzzing results automatically appear in the Security Dashboard, and in the Security tab of the pipeline.

 JavaScript and Python support for coverage-guided fuzz testing